 In FY 2022, the Village welcomed the Tufts Archives into the Village's suite of services.
 The Village is dedicated to the continued high resident satisfaction rates over the next five years.
-As this is a new measure for FY 2023, staff projections are based on satisfaction rates of library services.
-This KPI will update after the 2022 Community Survey.

 Goal: Professionally Manage a High Performing Organization

 Professionally managing a high performing organization means to continually improve service delivery to both internal and external customers.
 ALL departments and divisions are responsible for this goal, with ultimate responsibility falling to Administration.
 Applicable volunteers include the Risk Management Committee.
 See the General Fund section of this document for additional information on the departments.